All Episodes

 Well, okay, this was for a lot longer than I thought this was recent.

-I I don't I don't like the party system.
+I don't like the party system.

 But I will tell you this.

-Actually, I announced on this show my support for the the candidate Donald Trump long before uh anyone else, even Sean had uh had come out when I was hosting his show uh when the campaign uh had just started because when I saw President Trump,
+Actually, I announced on this show my support for the candidate Donald Trump long before anyone else, even Sean had come out when I was hosting his show when the campaign had just started.

-what I saw was somebody who had operational experience in running a company, large company, employing people in a successful manner, building buildings, doing operational things, um, coming under budget and and also failing and then uh coming back from failure and reinventing himself.
+Because when I saw President Trump, what I saw was somebody who had operational experience in running a company, large company, employing people in a successful manner, building buildings, doing operational things, coming under budget, and also failing and then coming back from failure and reinventing himself.

-And so I I thought this is this is somebody that's outside of the norm, somebody who has proven that we can measure, and I think he's lived up to that.
+And so I thought this is somebody that's outside of the norm, somebody who has proven that we can measure.

 But I find it very important to let the president know that when I am right and he's wrong to point that out.

-And I was right, you were wrong about Christopher Ray.
+You were wrong about Christopher Wray.

 Those people that don't know what the senior executive service is, it is a pay scale and really another echelon of the civil service band.

-Civil service, uh the regular civil service band, people are not allowed to make more than a junior congressman.
+Civil service, the regular civil service band, people are not allowed to make more than a junior congressman.

 So they developed another band for the executives in the government.